Nvidia's keynote at GTC held some surprises | TechCrunch

-It may not have been a rock concert, but the the leather-jacket wearing 61-year old CEO of the world’s third-most-valuable company by market cap certainly had a fair number of fans in the audience.
-The company launched in 1993, with a mission to push general computing past its limits.
+It may not have been a rock concert, but the leather-jacket-wearing 61-year-old CEO of the world’s third-most-valuable company by market cap certainly had a fair number of fans in the audience.
+The company launched in 1993 with a mission to push general computing past its limits.
 “Accelerated computing” became the rallying cry for Nvidia: Wouldn’t it be great to make chips and boards that were specialized, rather than for a general purpose?
-Nvidia chips give graphics-hungry gamers the tools they needed to play games in higher resolution, with higher quality and higher frame rates.
+Nvidia chips give graphics-hungry gamers the tools they need to play games in higher resolution, with higher quality and higher frame rates.

 Monday’s keynote was, in a way, a return to the company’s original mission.
 “I want to show you the soul of Nvidia, the soul of our company, at the intersection of computer graphics, physics and artificial intelligence, all intersecting inside a computer.”

 Then, for the next two hours, Huang did a rare thing: He nerded out.
 Hard.
-Anyone who had come to the keynote expecting him to pull a Tim Cook, with a slick, audience-focused keynote, was bound to be disappointed.
+Anyone who came to the keynote expecting him to pull a Tim Cook, with a slick, audience-focused keynote, was bound to be disappointed.
 Overall, the keynote was tech-heavy, acronym-riddled, and unapologetically a developer conference.

 We need bigger GPUs

-Note: Update: This post was updated to include new information and a video of the keynote.